Blackboxgeo/blackbox.github.io/README.md

 # blackboxgeo.github.io
 Site structure v1:
 - Home
-Headline: Unearthing the future
+  Headline: "Unearthing the future"
-subheadline: advancing soil science and ecosystem health
+  subheadline: "advancing soil science and ecosystem health"
   Text: "Blackbox is a leading research group dedicated to exploring the complexities of soil ecosystems.
 Our work spans global and regional scales, focusing on soil health, ecology, and risk assessment.
 With a commitment to innovative research and impactful results, we aim to provide crucial insights into soil monitoring and conservation efforts worldwide."
   CTA Button: "Join Our Research" (link to a form or to an email)

 - People
 - Research highlights